szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 ## Souls inspired items

+**Sage's Ring**

+In BGEE, this ring will be held and equipped (if a slot is available; he'll have it in his inventory for you regardless) by the boss of Cloakwood Mines, Davaeorn.
+He must be killed to obtain it.

+In BG2EE, it will be held and equipped (if a ring slot is available; he'll have it in his inventory for you regardless) by Tolgerias.

+**Hawk Ring**

+In BGEE, this ring is held by Caldo, Krumm's brother.
+They probably looted them off some poor ranger.
+Rid them of their inexplicable existence and get it.

+In BG2EE, this ring is sold by Perter, the fletched that lives in the same shop as Arnolius.

 **Moonlit Slumber**

 This sword will be sold by Halzabazzer Drin at Sorcerous Sundries in BGEE.
 In BG2EE, it will be sold by Ribald.